©1997-2017 Amelia Earhart

 Joe Gervais and I did meet and we became

-the planet.
-(Well, I guess I'm still here.)
-Or put it this way: Here's a guy, Joe Gervais, who in 1970 all but single-handedly
+Earhart expert' on the planet.
+(Well, I suppose I'm still here.)
+Or put it this way: Here's a guy, Joe Gervais, who in 1970

 On the left is USAF Major Joseph A. Gervais (Ret.)